spine-tools/Spine-Toolbox/docs/source/examples/basic_manage_elements.rst

 The dialog works such that it creates all possible combinations of the elements that are selected in **Available elements** when the |add_elements| button is clicked.

-Let's utilize the machinery to create all possible bonds where :literal:`cheep cheep` is the first element!
+Let's utilize the machinery to create all possible bonds where :literal:`Cheep-Cheep` is the first element!
-Select :literal:`cheep cheep` from the left column in **Available entities**.
+Select :literal:`Cheep-Cheep` from the left column in **Available entities**.
 Next, select the first element name in the second column.
 Then, while holding the **Shift** key, select the last element.
 **Shift** makes the selection extend between the previously selected element (the first one) and the element that was selected last.
 Click on |add_elements| to create the new entities in **Existing entities**.

-Does a bond between :literal:`cheep cheep` and :literal:`cheep cheep` make sense?
+Does a bond between :literal:`Cheep-Cheep` and :literal:`Cheep-Cheep` make sense?
 Perhaps not, so let's remove that entity.
 Select the row containing the non-sensical entity in **Existing entities** and click |remove_rows|.
 This gets us rid of it.